mouse-reeve/recipes/markdown/pastry/short_crust.md

  - 2 egg yolks (30 g)

 ### Steps
- - With a pastry blender, cut the butter into the flour until the mixture reesmbles coarse crumbs.
+ - With a pastry blender, cut the butter into the flour until the mixture resembles coarse crumbs.
  - Add the water, salt, sugar, and egg yolk.
 Mix with your fingers.
  - Knead lightly two or three times until the dough is smooth.
  - Press the dough into a round and refigerate for at least two hours.